 Financial integrity and due diligence are integrated into the Bank's normal approval of new business and the monitoring of its existing transactions, and we train and advise Bank staff members who are appointed as directors to the Boards of companies in which the Bank holds an equity interest.

 The Office of the Chief Compliance Officer is responsible for investigating allegations of fraud, corruption and misconduct both within the EBRD and also in EBRD-financed projects.
-Anyone, both within or without the Bank, who suspects fraud or corruption should submit a written report to the Chief Compliance Officer.
+Anyone, both within or outside the Bank, who suspects fraud or corruption should submit a written report to the Chief Compliance Officer.

 We maintain a list of entities and individuals which are ineligible to become a Bank Counterparty.

 The EBRD's Anti-Corruption Report describes the Bank’s strategy to promote integrity and prevent fraud and corruption, and highlights the most recent measures taken.